-Remember that there are two prices in the market: the price of sellers (ask) and the price of buyers (bid).
+One should remember that there are two prices in the market: the price of sellers (Ask) and the price of buyers (Bid).

 If trader’s funds fall below the required reserve funds, the broker has the right to close a part of loss-making positions at the current market price.
 Funds = Account balance + Results of opened transactions.